tetuaoro/bts-rs/README.md

  ## **Integration with Other Crates**

- BTS is compatible with the [`ta`](https://crates.io/crates/ta) crate for technical analysis, allowing you to easily integrate additional indicators.
+ BTS is compatible with popular indicators crates for technical analysis, allowing you to easily integrate your trading strategy.

  ## **Advanced Features**